openshift-eng/elliott/README.md

 2. You need to make a change to an image built for OCP (e.g. changing the name of image built for OCP).
 Action: Feel free to open a PR against the image metadata you want to change.
 Or just open an issue.
 In either case, assigned Justin Pierce as the owner.

+## Using oit

+### Making changes to a group of distgit repos

+Clone a group locally.
+A working directory will be created with all distgits.
+`$ ./oit/oit.py [--user=ocp-build] --group openshift-3.7 --branch rhaos-3.7-rhel-7 distgits:clone`

+This command will output the working-directory created for the operation (e.g. /tmp/oit-X.tmp).
+Use that for the remaining commands.

+Set the version and release for all images in the group, but do not push changes to distgit yet.
+`$ ./oit/oit.py --working-dir /tmp/oit-X.tmp --group openshift-3.7 --branch rhaos-3.7-rhel-7 distgits:update-dockerfile --version=3.7.0 --release=0.999.0.0 -m "Bumping version" --no-push`

+Run some custom modification script
+`$ ./oit/oit.py --working-dir /tmp/oit-X.tmp --group openshift-3.7 --branch rhaos-3.7-rhel-7 distgits:foreach --no-push --message "my change" --cmd -- sed ..`

+Push the commits
+`$ ./oit/oit.py --working-dir /tmp/oit-X.tmp --group openshift-3.7 --branch rhaos-3.7-rhel-7 distgits:push`